VERGE-PROJECT/CampusSimulator/README.md

 # DESCRIPTION OF THE MAIN SCRIPTS
 The main scripts and functions included are:

 •	campus_create_scenario.m: This script allows creating a scenario with a given number of buildings, streets, etc. Normally, this only needs to be executed once and it creates a file “CampusScenarioBuildings.mat” to be used in the different simulations.
 By default, this script is prepared to configure the scenario of the Campus Nord of UPC shown in previous figure.

 •	campus_add_BSs.m: This script allows adding a number of BSs in the scenario and computing the propagation losses.
 This needs to be executed once for each configuration of BSs that we would like to test.
 It needs the CampusScenarioBuildings.mat to be previously created and it generates a file "CampusScenario_3BSs.mat”.
 By default, the script considers the three base stations illustrated in previous figure.

 •	campus_add_relays.m: This script is used to generate the Relay Database.
 Each file in the relay database includes the propagation losses of a relay at a certain position in the scenario.
 It needs the CampusScenarioBuildings.mat to be previously created.
 The relay database only needs to be executed once for a given scenario and for a given configuration of the relay propagation model.

 •	main.m: This is the script that executes the simulation runs specified by config.num_simulations, and generates the results file with the different statistics.
 Each simulation run corresponds to a different random distribution of the UEs acting as relays selected from the relay database.
 Different simulations for different numbers of relays can be executed by indicating the number of relays to simulate in the variable parameter_to_change.

 •	campus_prop_model.m: computation of path loss for different types of propagation models

 •	shadowing_2D.m: Generates a 2D map of correlated shadowing

 •	mobility_model_pedestrian.m: Computes the position update for a pedestrian that moves through the streets of the scenario.

 •	campus_mobility_regions.m: This script allows configuring the areas where the pedestrians can move.

-The rest of including scripts are called by the ones listed above.
+The rest of included scripts are called by the ones listed above.

 # EXECUTION PROCEDURE:

 Step 1) Create the scenario with the buildings and the trajectories:

 - Configure the scenario size and the buildings positions at: campus_create_scenario.m
 - Configure the streets for pedestrian and the pedestrian random walk areas at mobility_regions.m
 - Execute script:  campus_create_scenario.m   (this already calls campus_mobility_regions script)